rvcristiand/rvcristiand.github.io/index.md

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/rvcristiand/rvcristiand.github.io/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### About me

-I am a Civil Engineer at [Universidad Nacional de Colombia](https://unal.edu.co) and student
+I am a Civil Engineer of [Universidad Nacional de Colombia](http://unal.edu.co) and student of Master in Structures at same University.

+I love programming Civil Engineering stuff.

+Next you will find my social networks:

+1. x
+2. x